Why Amazon Sellers Outgrow A2X

 For a small business sending simple invoices, this distinction may not matter much.
 For an ecommerce business with significant revenue, rapid growth, and multiple stakeholders looking at financial statements, the distinction is enormous.

-A2X and cash-basis alignment
+A2X and cash-basis alignment: The Accrual Simulation Workaround

-• Comparing performance month-over-month becomes unreliable
+- Comparing performance month-over-month becomes less reliable

-• Expense recognition can be misaligned with the revenue it supports
+- Expense recognition can be misaligned with the revenue it supports

-• EBITDA calculations are skewed
+- EBITDA calculations can be skewed

-• Investor reporting requires manual adjustments
+- Investor reporting may require manual adjustments

 For a business being valued on a multiple of EBITDA, distorted monthly figures are not a minor inconvenience.
 They can directly affect valuation negotiations.